sojourn-13/sojourn-station/docs/CONTRIBUTING.md

 ```
 /obj/set_name(name)
 	name = name

-/obj/set_name(name)
-	src.name = name
 ```

 ---

+### Use snake case naming
-Variables, types and methods should be named in "snake case".
+Variables, types and methods should be named in snake case, where underscore _ is used to replace space between words, and all words are written in lower case.
 Constant values should be named in uppercase.

 **_Good:_**